Kantor012/Product-Catalog/backend/README.md

 # Product Catalog Application - Backend

-A Node.js and Express-based backend that serves as the API for the product catalog application.
+This is the Node.js and Express-based backend that serves the API for the product catalog application.
 It works with a MongoDB database.

+**Note: For complete setup instructions, including database setup with Docker, please see the main `README.md` file in the project's root directory.**

 ---